 It does not end there, however, as it has also been discovered that some colors are preferred by some kinds of people.
 Of course, this isn’t true of all of the people of that group, but as long as it’s true of more people than it’s not, you can use the right color pallets to draw the right audiences to your messages.

-Do note, red also has certain physiological effects, pushing up the heartrate and making people more action oriented.
+Do note, red also has certain physiological effects, pushing up the heart rate and making people more action oriented.
 So bear this in mind.
 Do you want people to take action?
-Then red is a good choice?
+Then red is a good choice.
 Is it more about contemplation and thought?
 Then you might want to choose a different color for you social media strategy.

 Blue.
 Did you know blue is the preferred color for men?
 No, not red.
 Possibly that most of us believe this is down to the natural stereotyping we tend to do.
 Blue is associated with tranquil feelings as well as reliability.
 It makes us feel secure and also boost security.